Sniper10754/Sniper10754/README.md

 ## Hi there!
-Hello, i'm Sniper and i come from Italy,
+Hello, i'm Sniper and i come from Italy.

-## *My Skills and Experience
+## My Skills and Experience

 >### JavaScript, HTML and CSS
 > #### - Basic level